 Foraging

 Idaho’s official state berries are ripe for the picking from late July into August, so grab some while hiking the area mountains…or head to local restaurants to sample these delicious huckleberries in everything from pancakes to cocktails.
+The City of McCall offers information and tips for huckleberry foraging.

-Boise & Payette National Forest News Release
+Boise and Payette National Forest News Release

 • Personal Use: Permits are not required.
 Harvesters may gather up to 5 gallons of morels or other mushrooms per day for personal use without a permit.
 There is no age limit on personal use mushroom pickers.
 Personal use mushrooms may not be sold or bartered to another party.